Jianwei07/aiap13-liaw-jian-wei/README.md

     b. using pandas, sklearn matrix and parameters, the csv data was processed.
     The data were split and trained into different test sets using the *n_train, n_test* parameters

-    c. the model was trained using a random forest classifier, SVC and logistic regression to train the model
+    c. the model was trained using a random forest classifier, Decision Tree and Logistic Regression to train the model

+    d.
+Confusion Matrix 2x2 layout was present for a binary classification type as it is either a yes or a no

+    e. a bar chart was exported as visualization for this code